 Brokerage firms, banks and other nominees who hold shares on behalf of their clients in "street name" are not permitted to vote the shares if the clients do not provide instructions (either vote FOR, or vote AGAINST, WITHHOLD their vote, or ABSTAIN) on matters that are not routine matters.
 If NMV provides proxy materials in opposition to our board of directors to your broker to forward to you on its behalf, your broker will not have discretionary authority to vote your shares on any of the matters to be presented at the annual meeting.
 Therefore, if you hold your shares in "street-name" through a broker or other nominee, absent voting instructions from you, your shares will not be counted as voting and will have no effect on those proposals requiring approval by a plurality or majority of the votes cast.
-On the other hand, in the absence of NMV providing proxy materials in opposition to our board to your broker to forward to you on its behalf, Proposal 2 to ratify the appointment of our independent registered public accountants will be a "routine" matter for which your broker does not need your voting instruction in order to vote your shares.
-Abstentions and broker "non-votes" will have no effect in determining the outcome of Proposal 1.
+On the other hand, in the absence of NMV providing proxy materials in opposition to our board to you on its behalf, Proposal 2 to ratify the appointment of our independent registered public accountants will be a "routine" matter for which your broker does not need your voting instruction in order to vote your shares.
 Abstentions and broker "non-votes" are not counted as votes cast for or against a matter and thus will have no effect on Proposals 2 and 3.